developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/guide/setup/index.md

 This document is a guide to start working the "EMDK for Android" in your preferred development environment.

 ##Configuring Development Environment
-In order to develop Android applications with Android Studio or Eclipse, you must first install the Java Development Kit.
+In order to develop Android applications with Android Studio you must first install the Java Development Kit.

 ### Installing Java Development Kit (JDK) for Windows